 Azure Delta Lakes (Databricks)

 Delta Lake is an interesting option for the Lakehouse architecture pattern put forward by Databricks.
 It addresses many of the challenges of traditional data architectures.
-This is becoming very popular option for data solutions.
+As a result, this is becoming a prevalent option for data solutions.
 Learn More with this great introductory article, Simplify Your Lakehouse Architecture with Azure Databricks, Delta Lake, and Azure Data Lake Storage.

 Delta Lake is an open-source storage layer that brings reliability to data lakes.
 Delta Lake offers ACID transactions, Scalable Metadata handling, and unified streaming and data processing.
 The Delta Lake runs on top of your existing data lake and is compatible with Apache.